Andrew McCutchen Player Props: Pirates vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff is 27th in the league with a collective 7.7 strikeouts per nine innings.
+- The 7.7 strikeouts per nine innings put together by the Nationals pitching staff ranks 27th in the league.

-- The Nationals' 4.16 team ERA ranks 14th among all league pitching staffs.
+- The Nationals have the 21st-ranked team ERA across all MLB pitching staffs (4.70).

-- Nationals pitchers combine to rank 12th in baseball in home runs given up (27 total, 1.1 per game).
+- The Nationals rank 17th in baseball in home runs given up (31 total, 1.2 per game).

-- Corbin (1-3) gets the starting nod for the Nationals in his sixth start of the season.
-He has a 5.88 ERA in 26 2/3 innings pitched, with 19 strikeouts.
+- The Nationals are sending Gray (1-4) to make his sixth start of the season.
+He is 1-4 with a 2.93 ERA and 25 strikeouts in 27 2/3 innings pitched.

-- In his last outing on Sunday against the Minnesota Twins, the left-hander tossed six innings, allowing three earned runs while surrendering seven hits.
+- In his most recent appearance on Tuesday against the New York Mets, the right-hander went six scoreless innings while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.